Efficient Quantum Fully Homomorphic Encryption: Concrete Parameters and Efficiency Analysis

-\item Against hybrid attacks: Hybrid attacks reduce lattice dimensions by guessing partial secret bits, then execute lattice reduction algorithms on the dimension-reduced lattice.
-The success rate of such attacks highly relies on extra noise introduced by bit guessing.
-A larger $\sigma$ leads to rapid accumulation of error variance in incorrect guessing branches, resulting in excessive noise in dimension-reduced LWE instances.
-This prevents subsequent lattice reduction procedures (e.g., BKZ) from finding sufficiently short vectors. $\sigma = 3.2$ supplies ample \textit{noise buffer}, making the profit of guessing steps in hybrid attacks far lower than the accompanying computational overhead and noise penalty, thus effectively neutralizing the advantages of such attacks. \end{enumerate}
+Against hybrid attacks, which reduce lattice dimension by guessing partial secret bits before executing lattice reduction on the dimension‑reduced instance, the attack success rate depends critically on the extra noise introduced by incorrect guessing branches.
+A larger $\sigma$ leads to rapid accumulation of error variance across incorrect guessing branches, producing excessive noise in the dimension‑reduced LWE instances that prevents subsequent BKZ reduction from finding sufficiently short vectors.
+With $\sigma=3.2$, the noise buffer is ample, ensuring that the computational benefit of each guessing step is far outweighed by the accompanying noise penalty and computational overhead, effectively neutralizing the advantages of hybrid attacks.

-The current construction and security proofs of this work (including Theorem 5.3 and the aforementioned LWE parameter analysis) are established under the \textbf{semi-honest} server assumption.
-That is, the server is required to faithfully execute gadget preparation and measurement operations in strict accordance with protocol specifications, and only attempts to extract extra information from interaction transcripts.
-Nevertheless, in real-world deployment scenarios, the server may behave maliciously, introducing two core categories of risks as follows:

-\begin{enumerate} \item \textbf{Privacy leakage risk}: During the gadget preparation phase, a malicious server may deviate from the standardized entangled state preparation and distribution procedures.
-For instance, the server may deliver non-maximally entangled states or deliberately engineered quantum states, attempting to extract additional information about the secret key $\mathbf{sk}$ from subsequent client measurement responses.
-Although our scheme relies on QOTP, whose randomness conceals plaintexts to a certain extent, the absence of server quantum state verification mechanisms in the current protocol allows maliciously constructed quantum channels to break the perfect secrecy of QOTP, resulting in indirect leakage of secret key information.

-\item \textbf{Function integrity \& verification risk}: A malicious server may tamper with MBQC measurement bases or measurement outcomes of gadgets during the evaluation of conditional gates (e.g., $P^\dagger$ gates).
-Since our framework assumes a fully classical client, the client cannot directly monitor quantum state evolution, and only passively receives final classical ciphertexts.
-The server can inject errors to make the decrypted final quantum state deviate drastically from the expected computation result.
-Without quantum verification mechanisms, the client cannot distinguish whether such deviations stem from legitimate decryption failures or malicious tampering. \end{enumerate}